DevNeoLee/Sharedesk_2023/README.md

 ### Convinient Login using Omniauth(Google/Facebook)

-Devise gem was used together with omniauth authentification with preset Google/Facebook.
+Devise gem was used together with omniauth authentification from preset Google/Facebook services when authentification call was reached from Sharedesk url address.

 ### Notification with Toastr